Dennis Letts: August: Osage County

 Letts premiered the role of Beverly Weston in the original production of August: Osage County, which was written by his son, Tracy Letts.
 His character is described as an "Oklahoma patriarch" whose mysterious disappearance reunites his dysfunctional family.
 August: Osage County first opened at the Steppenwolf Theatre Company in the summer of 2007.
 The show, as well as Letts's performance, was a critical success.

-Illness/death
+Illness and death

 Letts was diagnosed with lung cancer in September 2007.
-Despite his diagnosis, Letts chose to remain with the August: Osage County production as the show moved to New York City.
+Despite his diagnosis, he chose to remain with the August: Osage County production as the show moved to New York City.
 The show, with Letts as a full cast member, debuted on Broadway in December 2007.
-It earned some of the best critical reviews of that particular season.
+It earned some of the best critical reviews of that season.
 He continued performing eight shows a week of August: Osage County in New York City until February 2008.
 He kept up his schedule despite his illness and its treatment.
 Letts died in Tulsa, Oklahoma, on February 22, 2008, at the age of 73.
 A memorial service was held in Wagoner, Oklahoma.
 He was survived by his wife, Billie (died 2014), and sons, Tracy, Dana and Shawn.